whale-net/manman/host/README.md

 execute locally with
 ```
-poetry run python .
+poetry run python -m manman.host
 ```
-this will run the project in the poetry virtual environment with all our dependencies installed
+this will run the project in the context of the project's poetry virtual environment with all of the project's dependencies installed

-note: if dev dependencies are required to run, it will error (not good)
+note: if dev dependencies are required to run the production artifact, it will throw a dependency error

 ## adding dependencies
 there are two ways to add dependencies